C-Johnson83/upgraded-parakeet/README.md

 Provides a choice of shapes: circle, triangle, and square.
 Generates SVG logos that can be easily viewed in a web browser.

-## Walkthrough Video
-You can watch a walkthrough video demonstrating how to use the application and showcasing it's functionality by `[clicking here](#not yet)`.
-The video includes examples of the application in action, passing tests, and generating SVG logos.

 ## Tests
 The application includes unit tests for the Triangle, Circle, and Square classes.
 You can run the tests using Jest.
 To run the tests, use the following command:
 npm test